Setting up the model¶

 databases, TCRM does not attempt to decipher the column names from the

-and SpeedUnits
+header.
+PressureUnits, LengthUnits and SpeedUnits specify

 the units the numerical values of pressure, distance and speed